All Products

 • For more information about the billing methods and billable items of Function Compute, see Billing overview.

-• When you call an API operation to create a function, you can use the instanceType parameter to specify an instance type.
+• When you call an API operation to create a function, you can use the instanceType parameter to specify the instance type.
 For more information, see CreateFunction.

-• For more information about how to specify type and specifications of instances in the Function Compute console, see Manage functions.
+• For more information about how to specify the type and specifications of an instance in the Function Compute console, see Manage functions.